 HOPE establishes partnerships with Esperanza International in the Dominican Republic, Urwego in Rwanda, and Invest-Credit in Moldova.

 By February, HOPE has disbursed close to 100,000 loans with a net portfolio outstanding of $6 million.
 HOPE partners with ROMCOM in Romania and the Center for Community Transformation in the Philippines.
-HOPE also launches a savings and credit association program in Rwanda and partners with an organization to promote savings in India.
+HOPE also launches a savings and credit association program in Rwanda.
 Desiring to remain Christ-centered, HOPE implements yearly spiritual integration plans for each program and partner.

 HOPE partners with Turame Community Finance in Burundi.